13 injured in southern Japan earthquake, no tsunami warning - ExBulletin

 Public broadcaster NHK reported that multiple reports of damage to buildings, water pipes and roads have been confirmed.

-The Nuclear Regulatory Authority said no anomalies were reported at the Ikata Nuclear Power Plant, operated by Shikoku Electric Power Corporation, or the Sendai plant operated by Kyushu Electric Power in southern Japan.
+The Nuclear Regulatory Authority said no anomalies were reported at the Ikata Nuclear Power Plant, operated by Shikoku Electric Power, or the Sendai plant operated by Kyushu Electric Power in southern Japan.

-“In the past, 10% to 20% of strong earthquakes were followed by an earthquake of the same magnitude, so be aware of another earthquake with an intensity scale of 5+ in areas that have experienced major tremors, for about a week,” the JMA said in a statement.
+“In the past, 10 percent to 20 percent of strong earthquakes were followed by an earthquake of the same magnitude, so be aware of another earthquake of up to 5+ magnitude in areas with major tremors, for about a week,” the JMA said in a statement.

 (Reporting by David Dolan and Kantaro Komia; Editing by Catherine Evans and William Mallard)